-Degree apprenticeships are paid jobs that come with 20% off-the-job training and development, and they may give apprentices degrees from Higher Education Institutions (HEIs) when they successfully complete and pass the apprenticeships (GOV.UK, 2019).
 Degree apprenticeships were designed by employer groups to ensure that training delivered by HEIs and other training providers meets industry needs.
-Many degree apprenticeships have been developed in recent years to meet the growing demand for skill training.
-As of April 2021, there are 108 degree apprenticeships approved for delivery (Institute for Apprenticeships and Technical Education, 2021a).
+Many degree apprenticeships have been developed in recent years to satisfy the growing demand for skill training egree apprenticeships are paid jobs linked to 20% off-the-job training and development, and may provide apprentices with degrees from Higher Education Institutions (HEIs) when they successfully complete and pass the apprenticeships (GOV.UK, 2019).
+Degree apprenticeships were designed by employer groups to ensure that training delivered by HEIs and other training providers meets industry needs.
+Many degree apprenticeships have been developed in recent years to satisfy the growing demand for skill training.
+As of April 2021, there are 108 approved degree apprenticeships (Institute for Apprenticeships and Technical Education, 2021a).

-Degree apprenticeships offer real-world based learning that helps apprentices develop a set of knowledge, skills, and behaviours (KSB) through both on-the-job and off-the-job training throughout the apprenticeship.
-Each apprenticeship is developed in collaboration with employers, training providers, and professional bodies to ensure that it is appropriate for the industry and occupation (Institute for Apprenticeships and Technical Education, 2020).
+Degree apprenticeships offer real-world learning that helps apprentices develop a set of knowledge, skills, and behaviours (KSB) through both on-the-job and off-the-job training throughout the apprenticeship.
+Each apprenticeship is developed in collaboration with employers, training providers, and professional bodies to ensure that it is appropriate for the specific industry and occupation (Institute for Apprenticeships and Technical Education, 2020).
 There are two types of degree apprenticeships: integrated and non-integrated.
-Integrated degree apprenticeships include an end-point assessment (EPA) that marks both the end of the apprenticeship and degree programme, and the apprentices must pass this to achieve both.
-Non-integrated degree apprenticeships have a separate EPA, which tests the occupation's KSBs and is separate to the assessment of the degree.
+Integrated degree apprenticeships include an end-point assessment (EPA) that marks both the end of the apprenticeship and degree programme, and the apprentices must pass both.
+Non-integrated degree apprenticeships have a separate EPA, which tests the occupation's KSBs and is separate to the degree assessment.